-DIRECT AND INDIRECT SUPERVISION
+.
+Direct and Indirect Supervision

-Students who have not yet demonstrated competency (based on a successful competency as noted in the section above) must be under direct supervision of a registered radiographer.
+Direct Supervision is required for all students who have not yet demonstrated competency must be under direct supervision of a registered radiographer.
 Direct supervision means that the radiographer is in the radiographic room observing and supporting the student.
 Once the student has demonstrated competency on an examination, they may perform the same examination under indirect supervision.

+Direct supervision is required on all portables, operating room, and repeats, NO EXCEPTIONS.

-Indirect supervision implies that a radiographer is within speaking distance of the student.
-The radiographer does not need to be outside of the room but close enough to respond a student's call.
+Indirect Supervision implies that a radiographer is within speaking distance of the student.
+The radiographer does not need to be inside the room but close enough to respond a student's call.
 Use of a telephone or paging system does not comply with indirect supervision.
-Students should not go on portables without a radiographer accompanying them even if they have demonstrated competency in portable radiography.
-The same policy holds true in the surgical suite.
-Students should not be left alone in the room and a radiographer needs to be within calling distance of the student.

-REPEATING RADIOGRAPHS
+• Students may perform exams under indirect supervision if the imaging room is located where visual and audio contact can consistently be made between the technologist to the student.

+- Students are never permitted to perform portable exams in the ER/ED department/bay or any other department without a registered technologist directly supervising them. - Students are not permitted to perform examinations in rooms that are not open to the quality control area where registered techs can immediately assist them upon calling for assistance.
+If an imaging room is isolated and closed off by a door students must have a radiographer with them even if they have demonstrated competency on the exam - Students are never permitted to be in the operating room without a registered radiographer - •

+Repeat Radiographs

+Students are not permitted to perform repeat radiographs without a registered technologist.

-When a student must repeat a radiograph taken on a patient, the student must have a registered technologist in the room with him or her, no matter the level of competence.
-At all times, it is imperative to keep any unnecessary exposure to a minimum for the patients.
+When a student needs to repeat a radiograph taken on a patient, a registered technologist is required to directly supervise them and be in the room with them.
+This policy is in effect whether the student has comped the exam or not.
+It is imperative to prevent any unnecessary radiation exposure to a minimum for all patients.

 Students are required to document all repeats.
-The student should enter the Repeat in Caselog in Evalue which will request a verification from the supervising technologist that they may have assisted and did observe the student performing the Repeat.
-A detailed tutorial will be available on the E-value web site.
-Students that do not record their repeats will be penalized and conference due to this being a Program requirement.
+The student should enter the Repeat in "Case Logs" which will request a verification from the supervising technologist to verify that they may have assisted and did observe the student performing the Repeat radiograph.
+Instructions for this entry can be on Blackboard and the E-value web site.
+Students who do not record their repeats will be penalized with a 10 point deduction in affective behavior for each infraction and ultimately conferenced.